Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary: 2011 earthquake

-On August 23, 2011, an earthquake that jolted the East Coast from Georgia to Quebec rattled through the Basilica, sending nearly 1,000 linear feet of cracks through its ceilings and walls.
+On August 23, 2011, an earthquake jolted the East Coast from Georgia to Quebec.
+It rattled through the Basilica, sending nearly 1,000 feet of cracks through its ceilings and walls.
 A seven-month, $3 million restoration was completed on Easter Sunday 2012.

-Notable interments
+Interments

 Nine of the fourteen deceased Archbishops of Baltimore have been laid to rest in the Basilica's historic crypt.
 The crypt is located beneath the main altar, next to the Our Lady Seat of Wisdom Chapel, and is accessible to the public.
 Resting in the crypt are: